"Neutral, third party information, can help

 You have 4 basic housing options when in the midst of a divorce:

-It's important for you to understand the financial implications of each of these scenarios.
+It's vital you understand the financial implications for each of these scenarios.

 1. Sell the House Now and Divide Up the Proceeds